Luighne Connacht: Origin

-The Luighne were a people, originally found in Brega, south of Kells in what is now County Meath.
-The baronies of Lune in Meath, and Leyney in Sligo, were called after them.
+The Luighne, the "tribe of Lugh" were a people, originally found in Brega, south of Kells in what is now County Meath.The baronies of Lune in Meath, and Leyney in Sligo, were called after them.
 According to Lambert McKenna (pp.xvi-xvii):

 "[They] probably acquired their land in Connacht as a reward for military service rendered to the tribes which had victoriously invaded that part of the country.
 Their migration ... and their settlement in Connacht are constantly referred to in the poems of this book" (see The Book of O'Hara) "and are the chief subject of the story of the Battle of Crionna; it evidently remained a very lively tradition among them even down to late times."